Nox69/basketpromos/README.md

 We would like to make the code production-ready taking into consideration aforementioned business requirements.
 We would really appreciate if you can solve the BUGS and make the library in running condition.

-### HINTS
+### Hints

-1.Test Cases are already written and Valid.
+1. Test Cases are already written and Valid.

-2.Make use of Methods from Money class:
+2. If needed, make use of Methods from Money class:

    `Money moneyA.multipliedBy(moneyB)`